 The Blue Sky Policy calls for a proactive approach to the liberalization of Air Transport Agreements (ATAs).
 In particular, it seeks to negotiate reciprocal Open Skies-type agreements when it is in Canada's overall interest to do so.
 It does not advocate a "one-size-fits-all" undifferentiated approach to air transport negotiations and recognizes that, in some instances, it is justified to be more prudent, especially where there are level-playing field concerns or where new services run the risk of destabilizing existing ones valued by Canadian communities.

-Since November 2006, Canada has concluded Air Transport Agreements (ATAs) covering over 65 countries.
-As of December 2012, Canada has concluded open agreements with 43 countries that cover approximately 72% of Canada's international air traffic.
+Since November 2006, Canada has concluded Air Transport Agreements (ATAs) covering close to 80 countries.
+As of December 2012, Canada has concluded open agreements with 44 countries that cover approximately 72% of Canada's international air traffic.
 Canada has also concluded or offered an open agreement to countries collectively representing about 91% of Canada's overall international two-way merchandise trade.
 Only 3% of Canada’s overall international passenger traffic is under agreements/arrangements that impose practical constraints on airlines’ commercial plans.
 Since 2006, the number of bilateral partners has gone from 73 to 112 (51% increase).

 - Open Skies-type agreements with 16 countries: Ireland, Iceland, New Zealand, Barbados, the Dominican Republic, Costa Rica, South Korea, El Salvador, Switzerland, Jamaica, Trinidad & Tobago, Brazil, Nicaragua, Honduras, Curaçao and Sint Marteen.